suyash16999/Weather-Prediction/README.md

 Several weather parameters like temperature,pressure,humidity,PM(Particulate Matter),etc can be collected by IOT sensors and single-board computer-Raspberry Pi 3B.
 This data is published over the web using MQTT.

-The MQTT broker(Mosquito) is running on Raspberry Pi which is also responsible for data acquisition.
+The MQTT broker(Mosquito) is running on Raspberry Pi.

 The monitoring room can subscribe to this data for performing further analytics.